Arpeggio Gripper Build Guide

 Attach the rangefinder to the frame with two M2x4 screws.

-connect the rangefinder to the gripper hat's stemma socket.
+Feed the other connector through the frame and connect the rangefinder to the gripper hat's stemma socket.

 Wrist motor